SAP/luigi/blog/2020-09-09-release-notes.md

 #### Core and Client API additions

 Two new functions were added to the Luigi Core API, [setDocumentTitle](https://docs.luigi-project.io/docs/luigi-core-api/?section=setdocumenttitle) and [getDocumentTitle](https://docs.luigi-project.io/docs/luigi-core-api/?section=getdocumenttitle).
-They allow you to set a document title without configuring the Luigi header.
+They allow you to set and get a document title without configuring the Luigi header.

 The Luigi Client API also includes a new function, [closeCurrentModal](https://docs.luigi-project.io/docs/luigi-client-api/?section=closecurrentmodal), which fires a `luigi.close-modal` event.